jsarafajr/jsarafajr.github.io/_posts/2015-08-30-Accessing-to-AngularJS-from-the-Console.md

 There are a set of scenarious when you need to get access to angular variables like scope, services, values etc. from developer's console to debug.
-I will tell a couple of ways how to do this.
+Angular provide methods to help in doing this.
+## Getting $scope
+Angular provide method angular.element()